 It’s only after a mortgage holder exhausts these options that a mortgage becomes delinquent.
 Unfortunately, all of them are invalidated by liquidity issues:

-In this way, delinquencies paint us a picture of much more than people who can’t afford their mortgages—they give us insight into liquidity problems at both the personal and market levels.
+In this way, delinquencies paint us a picture of much more than people who can’t afford their mortgages.
+Delinquencies give us insight into liquidity problems at both the personal and market levels.

 A look at the numbers

-The numbers behind the reported rise in mortgage delinquencies point overwhelmingly at burdensome mortgages likely held by investors who didn’t take their own liquidity into consideration.
+The numbers behind the reported rise in mortgage delinquencies point overwhelmingly at burdensome mortgages.
+These mortgages are likely held by investors who didn’t consider their own liquidity.
 Take a look at a few figures, courtesy of Equifax, CMHC and Better Dwelling:

 These figures don’t add up to a definite conclusion, but they certainly cast property investors into questionable light as the typical holders of both upper-tier and lower-tier mortgages.